hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     Probability that :math:`ij` have parallel spins.

     Cannot be bigger than 1 and if negative, the default estimate is applied.
+    It is recalculated in the beginning of each (restarted) calculation.

 ``initial_shift``
     type: float.